khrisrichardson/salt-states/README.md

 Other than syncing with distributed file systems (e.g. - Ceph), I have yet to devise a general purpose solution.
 Any suggestions?

-The following container engines are currently supported:
+The following container runtimes are currently supported:

   * Docker

-Support for the following container engines is planned:
+Support for the following container runtimes is planned:

-  * LXC
   * LXD
   * Rocket
   * systemd-nspawn